hashicorp/terraform-provider-azurerm/website/docs/r/container_app_environment_dapr_component.html.markdown

 The following arguments are supported:

-* `container_app_environment_id` - (Required) The ID of the Container App Managed Environment where the Dapr Component should be configured.
+* `container_app_environment_id` - (Required) The ID of the Container App Managed Environment for this Dapr Component.
 Changing this forces a new resource to be created.

 * `name` - (Required) The name for this Dapr component.
 Changing this forces a new resource to be created.